voxpupuli/puppet-letsencrypt/README.md

 Plugin documentation and it's parameters can be found here: https://certbot-dns-ovh.readthedocs.io

+Note:

+For Debian based OS, this plugin is compatible from Debian 10 and Ubuntu 19.
+Older OS are not supported.

 Parameter defaults:

 - `propagation_seconds` 30 (the plugin defaults to 30)